Making Movies with Your Phone!

 Open up the video recorder on your phone and take a few test shots.
 Once you’re set up, you’re ready to assemble your actors into their places and call out, “Action!”
 You’ll probably want to shoot a few takes of each shot so you have options to work with when editing later.
 Follow your storyboard closely so you get everything you need for your film, but don’t hesitate to improvise as you go.

 There are a number of things you can do while shooting to make your cell phone video better.
-Grula recommends trying to remain as steady as possible—“You’re not gonna get good footage if you’re waving your camera around,” she says.
+Grula recommends trying to remain as steady as possible-“You’re not gonna get good footage if you’re waving your camera around,” she says.
 You could build a dolly to hold your phone steady, or you could use a small tripod.
+Having access to a tripod for iphone, or one that is suitable for another model could offer you more support than relying on other means to keep your phone steady, as you want to get the best shot.
+But it’s all about finding what works best for you and what you’re more comfortable with.
 You can also improve the audio by adding an external microphone, or improve the shot by attaching an interchangeable lens that allows you to zoom.
-If your cell phone doesn’t record for the full length of the shot you want to record, work with a partner—have her cell phone start filming as yours stops.
+If your cell phone doesn’t record for the full length of the shot you want to record, work with a partner-have her cell phone start filming as yours stops.

 Step 3: Edit